-The CBF may contain explosive/combustible materials, such as N-dodecane/kerosene, as well as oxidizing, thermal, and electrical energy sources.
+The CBF may contain explosive/combustible materials, such as hydrogen and N-dodecane/kerosene, as well as oxidizing, thermal, and electrical energy sources.
 Several chemical reactions can evolve hydrogen or potentially explosive nitrified organics (collectively referred to as "red oil").
 However, the HVAC and process systems should prevent gases or red oil from accumulating to an explosive level.
+Table 7.3 presents the potential energy sources in the CBF.